GeminiCCCC/SystemDesign/chat-system.md

 * msg_id should be unique and sortable, because multiple msg could happend within same timestamp
 * first option is auto increment field, but nosql DB usually does not support it
 * second option is use global 64-bit sequence number generator like Snowflake
-* third option is to use local sequence number generator, this is works because the msg_id only needs to be unique within 1 to 1, or group chat
+* third option is to use local sequence number generator, this works because the msg_id only needs to be unique within 1 to 1, or group chat
 ## msg flow
 ![image](https://user-images.githubusercontent.com/68412871/201560089-b25664c3-c567-4b5b-9632-3f9037671723.png)
   1. User A sends a chat message to Chat server 1 (server was assigned by discovery service while logging in)